philipegabriel12/ShopApp/README.md

 # ShopApp

-A simple yet fully functional full-stack e-commerce project, built with Postgres, Express, React and Node.
+Not yet --> A simple yet fully functional full-stack e-commerce project, built with Postgres, Express, React and Node.

 It's also my first project.

 ## Setup locally